swiftlang/swift-evolution/proposals/NNNN-disconnected.md

 values that must be in a disconnected region at function boundaries.

-This proposal introduces a `Disconnected` type that preserves the disconnected property of a value through storage in data structures, allowing generic types to safely transfer non-`Sendable` values across isolation regions without requiring those types to reason about the `sending` effect.
+This proposal introduces a `Disconnected` type that preserves the disconnected property of a value through storage such as in data structures or in actors, allowing generic types to safely transfer non-`Sendable` values across isolation regions without requiring those types to reason about the `sending` effect.

 ## Motivation